sidneykung/twitter_hate_speech_detection/README.md

 This project aims to **automate content moderation** to identify hate speech using **machine learning binary classification algorithms.** Baseline models included Random Forest, Naive Bayes, Logistic Regression and Support Vector Machine (SVM).
 The final model was a Linear SVM model with an F1 of 0.3955 and Recall (TPR) of 0.4373.
 This poor performance can be attributed to the massive class imbalance and the model's inability to "understand" the nuances of English slang and slurs.
 Ultimately, automating hate speech detection is an extremely difficult task.
 And although this project was able to get that process started, there is much more work to be done in order to keep this content off of public-facing forums such as Twitter.

+An **interactive version** of the final model is hosted on Heroku.
+Check it out [here](https://hate-speech-predictor.herokuapp.com/)!

 **Warning:** All notebooks contain offensive language from the dataset.

-An interactive version of the final model is hosted on a [web app](https://hate-speech-predictor.herokuapp.com/) on Heroku.
-Check it out!

 ## Business Problem
 **Human content moderation exploits people by consistently traumatizing and underpaying them.** In 2019, an [article](https://www.theverge.com/2019/6/19/18681845/facebook-moderator-interviews-video-trauma-ptsd-cognizant-tampa) on The Verge exposed the extensive list of horrific working conditions that employees faced at Cognizant, which was Facebook’s primary moderation contractor.
 Unfortunately, **every major tech company**, including **Twitter**, uses human moderators to some extent, both domestically and overseas.